Winemaking in Israel is once again big business. But it hasn’t always been that way.

 Winemaking is a fascinating topic and one that is well suited to documentaries, travelogues and historical dramas.

 Israel has two ancient and traditional wine-growing regions; the Shomron (Samaria region) and Samson (located between the Judean Hills and Coastal Plain).
 Today many more areas have successfully introduced winemaking and the Israeli market is gaining an international reputation for quality.

-Wine making in Israel is recorded as being prevalent during ancient times but came to an abrupt halt with the destruction of Jewish vineyards by the Roman and Muslim conquests.
-Its recent reintroduction has been the cause of much celebration.
+Winemaking in Israel is recorded as being prevalent during ancient times but came to an abrupt halt with the destruction of Jewish vineyards by the Roman and Muslim conquests.
+Its recent reintroduction has been the cause of many celebrations.

 An Ancient Tradition

 Genesis 20:21 records that the first task Noah performed following disembarking the ark was to plant a vineyard.
-Gen:20, “And Noah began to be an husbandman, and he planted a vineyard.”
+Gen:20, “And Noah began to be a husbandman, and he planted a vineyard.”

 There are passages in the Bible that record Jesus’ drinking of wine, the most famous of which is at The Last Supper on the Jewish festival of Passover.

-Wine produced in ancient times was different from that of today.
+The wine produced in ancient times was different from that of today.
 It was often flavored with a variety of fruits and spices and did not have a wonderful reputation.
 Some say that the wine drunk in the bible is akin to grape juice.
-It was consumed in enormous quantities and often accompanied meals.
+It was consumed in enormous quantities and often accompanied by meals.
 It was a cheap beverage, at half the cost of olive oil.

-In addition to the discovery of wine making equipment; grapes and vines were a popular illustrations on coins, jars and other artifacts uncovered from ancient civilizations.
+In addition to the discovery of wine-making equipment; grapes and vines were popular illustrations on coins, jars and other artifacts uncovered from ancient civilizations.